Team-Nutshell/nutshellengine-docs/_sources/types/AssetManagerInterface/index.rst.txt

 	  - Destroys an image.
 	* - :doc:`/types/AssetManagerInterface/destroyFont/index`
 	  - Destroys a font.
+	* - :doc:`/types/AssetManagerInterface/destroySound/index`
+	  - Destroys a sound.
+	* - :doc:`/types/AssetManagerInterface/findModelByName/index`
+	  - Returns the model associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getModelName/index`
+	  - Returns the name of the model.
+	* - :doc:`/types/AssetManagerInterface/findMaterialByName/index`
+	  - Returns the material associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getMaterialName/index`
+	  - Returns the name of the material.
+	* - :doc:`/types/AssetManagerInterface/findImageByName/index`
+	  - Returns the image associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getImageName/index`
+	  - Returns the name of the image.
+	* - :doc:`/types/AssetManagerInterface/findFontByName/index`
+	  - Returns the font associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getFontName/index`
+	  - Returns the name of the font.
+	* - :doc:`/types/AssetManagerInterface/findSoundByName/index`
+	  - Returns the sound associated with the name.
+	* - :doc:`/types/AssetManagerInterface/getSoundName/index`
+	  - Returns the name of the sound.
 	* - :doc:`/types/AssetManagerInterface/calculateTangents/index`
 	  - Calculate a :doc:`/types/Mesh/index`'s tangents.
 	* - :doc:`/types/AssetManagerInterface/calculateAABB/index`